LiveID API |

-The LiveID API uses the REST (REpresentational State Transfer) method for transmitting data.
+The LiveID API uses the REST (REpresentational State Transfer) style with XML responses.

 Requirements

 2. Check LiveID (the organization or team) participation.
-LiveIDs can choose one of three sets of permissions in their account:
+LiveIDs can choose one of three sets of permissions:

 OPEN - which means anyone can access any data in their LiveID (recommended, default)